TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          extension is installed, but only in a special situation.
 E.g. some styles will be output, when a textpic element with an image positioned alongside the text is present on the current page.)

-.. _setup-config-rendercharset:

-renderCharset
-"""""""""""""

-.. container:: table-row

-   Property
-         renderCharset

-   Data type
-         string

-   Description
-         Charset used for the internal rendering of the page content.
-It is highly recommended that this value is the same as the charset of the content coming from the main data source (e.g. the database).
-Thus you don't need to do any other conversion.

-         All strings from locallang files and locale strings are (and should be) converted to "renderCharset" during rendering.

-         If you need another output charset than the render charset, see "metaCharset" above.

-         TYPO3 internally always uses UTF-8 by default.

-   Default
-         utf-8